Your Inquiry Seminar is a unique (4-credit) course that you will register for April 30-May 7, 2019 (on your own online via

 Students can also transfer in equivalent credit for a language course.
 If the equivalent is at a

 To transfer credits to Concordia, courses must be taken from a regionally accredited college or university and a standard letter grade of C- is required (grades of “P” or “S” are not accepted).
 A final official transcript from the previous institution must be sent directly to Concordia.
 An official transcript is defined as one in a sealed envelope or a secure link by electronic PDF.

-Once your official transcript is received, transfer credit (with C- or above) will be entered to show all “S” grades (Satisfactory), and you’ll receive a transfer report (via your Cord e-mail) from the Registrar’s Office.
+Once your official transcript is received, transfer credit (with C- or above) will be entered to show all “S” grades (Satisfactory) and you’ll receive a transfer report (via your Concordia email) from the Registrar’s Office.
 When you receive your transfer report, be sure to check this report against the classes that you are registered for to make sure there is not an equivalent course that you transferred in on your fall schedule.
-This is student responsibility!
+This is the student’s responsibility!